csc-training/GenieWebApp.jl/docs/src/openstack/command-line-interface.md

-# Via Command Line Interface
+# Setting up a Virtual Machine via Command Line Interface
 ## Installing the Client
 We can install the OpenStack client using Python.
 Let's install the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) package manager which includes Python.